BluBracket/docs.blubracket.com/content/intro/key-workflows/index.md

 The BluBracket CLI scan for secrets, PII, and non-inclusive language before commits, to prevent risks from ever getting into repos from the start.

-[screenshot: BluBracket CLI warning of found secret]
+{{< figure src="blubracket-blocks-secrets-git-pre-commit.png" caption="The BluBracket CLI tool can identify and optionally block secrets before they're committed." >}}

 The CLI supports local configuration with directives in `~/.blubracket/`, repo-level configuration for all committers to the repo with directives in `.blubracket/` at the repo root, and global configuration for all users of a BluBracket account with directives set at that level.
 Additionally, inline directives inserted as code comments can be used to mark specific items to ignore, putting decisions about how to handle selected code risks in context with the code.